I-TECH-UW/OpenELIS-Global-2/docs/install.md

 14. Reboot

 **NOTE: I like to connect via ssh if I’m going to be using a lot of resources from my own computer here.
 This allows me to easily copy and paste commands below.
-For windows, the best utility I’ve found is Mobaxterm** `available for free download online <https://mobaxterm.mobatek.net/>`_
+For windows, the best utility I’ve found is Mobaxterm, as it incoperates a SCP client as well** [available for free download online](https://mobaxterm.mobatek.net/).
 .

 ### Install Prerequisites for OpenELIS